 What is direct-to-consumer (D2C)?
-This term describes a business model that has no retailers, brokers or other middlemen between the product or service provider and the consumer.
-It also describes the marketing approach used to reach, engage and convert potential customers through the company’s direct channels.
+This term describes a business model that has no retailers, brokers, or other middle people between the product or service provider and the consumer.
+It also describes the marketing approach used to reach, engage, and convert potential customers through the company’s direct channels.

-D2C has come a long way since the days of mailers and late-night infomercials.
-Both of these techniques still exist, and some marketers will always contend that certain old-school tactics are regaining ground, but the reality is digital and social media changed the direct marketing game completely, across all categories.
+Direct-to-consumer has come a long way since the days of mailers and late-night infomercials.
+Both of these techniques still exist, and some marketers will always contend that certain old-school tactics are regaining ground, but the reality is digital and social media have changed the direct marketing game completely across all categories.

 Products that used to rely on retailers can now reach potential consumers through an inexpensive Instagram campaign.
 Services that likewise used to rely on being part of a larger entity (for example, personal trainers and elective healthcare providers) can now stay in constant touch with their database of former and potential clients through email marketing and smartphone videos.